Sergey Akhromeyev: Post-war service

 From October 1968 to May 1972, he served as commander of the 7th Tank Army in the Belarusian Military District.
 From May 1972 to March 1974, Akhromeyev served as Chief of Staff and First Deputy Commander of the Far Eastern Military District.
 In 1973,he graduated from the Higher Academic Courses at the Voroshilov Military Academy of the General Staff of the USSR Armed Forces.

 From March 1974 to February 1979, he was the Chief of the Main Operations Directorate (GOU) of the General Staff of the USSR Armed Forces and Deputy Chief of the General Staff of the USSR Armed Forces.

 Soviet-Afghan War

 In 1979, while serving as the First Deputy Chief of the General Staff of the Armed Forces of the USSR, Akhromeyev formulated a comprehensive plan to invade Afghanistan.
 This plan was successful, and the Hafizullah Amin regime in Afghanistan immediately fell.
 Akhromeyev believed that after the occupation of Afghanistan, the Soviet Army should advance on victory and occupy the western part of Pakistan in one go, so that the Soviet Union could obtain the outlet of the Indian Ocean, in order to eradicate the logistics base of the Afghan Mujahaddin.

-At that time, the Soviet Union was at its peak, and the United States and the international anti-Soviet forces were unable to interfere, but Brezhnev was conservative.
-The young Soviet generals advocated doing so.
+The young Soviet generals advocated for the invasion of Afghanistan..
 Marshals Vasily Chuikov, Kirill Moskalenko and others held this view.
 During his time as deputy chief of staff, he almost gave up all rest time and devoted himself to work.